TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/CodingGuidelines/Introduction.rst

 Introduction
 ============

-This chapter defines coding guidelines for the TYPO3 CMS project.
+This chapter defines coding guidelines for the `TYPO3 CMS`:pn: project.
-Following these guidelines is mandatory for TYPO3 Core  developers and contributors to the TYPO3 Core .
+Following these guidelines is mandatory for `TYPO3 Core`:pn: developers and contributors to the `TYPO3 Core`:pn:.

-Extension authors are encouraged to follow these guidelines when developing extensions for TYPO3.
+Extension authors are encouraged to follow these guidelines when developing extensions for `TYPO3`:pn:.
 Following these guidelines makes it easier to read the code, analyze it for learning or performing code reviews.
-These guidelines also help preventing typical errors in the TYPO3 code.
+These guidelines also help preventing typical errors in the `TYPO3`:pn: code.

 This chapter defines how TYPO3 code, files and directories should be outlined and formatted.
-It gives some thoughts on general coding flavors the Core tries to follow.
+It gives some thoughts on general coding flavors the `Core`:pn: tries to follow.

 .. index:: Coding guidelines; Quality assurance
 .. _cgl-quality-assurance: